 In addition, the Organization is required to remit an additional amount towards the Stewardship and Organizational Sustainability Incentive ("SOSI").
-The tithe for the year ended June 30, 2020, was \$33,862, which is reported in the statement of functional expenses as contribution to Habitat for Humanity International, Inc. The SOSI was \$7,500 for the year ended June 30, 2020, which is reported in the statement of functional expenses within dues and memberships.
+The tithe for the year ended June 30, 2021, was \$39,750, which is reported in the statement of functional expenses as contribution to Habitat for Humanity International, Inc. The SOSI was \$7,500 for the years ended June 30, 2021 and 2020, which is reported in the statement of functional expenses within dues and memberships.